Oscar Robertson: High school career

 Robertson attended Crispus Attucks High School, an all-black high school, where he was coached by Ray Crowe, whose emphasis on a fundamentally sound game had a positive effect on his style of play.
-As a sophomore in 1954, he starred on an Attucks team that lost in the semi-state finals (state quarterfinals) to eventual state champions Milan, a story that would later be the basis of the classic 1986 movie Hoosiers.
+As a sophomore in 1954, he starred on an Attucks team that lost in the semi-state finals (state quarterfinals) to eventual state champions Milan, a story that would later be the basis of the 1986 movie Hoosiers.
 When Robertson was a junior, Crispus Attucks dominated its opposition, going 31–1, and winning the 1955 state championship, the first for any all-black school in the nation.
 It was also the first state championship won by an Indianapolis team in the Hoosier tournament.

-In 1956, the team finished with a 31–0 record and won a second straight IHSAA Men's Basketball Championship, becoming the first team in Indiana to secure a perfect season and compiling a state-record 45 straight victories.
+In his senior season, Robertson scored 24.0 points per game and was named Indiana Mr. Basketball in 1956.
+His team finished with a 31–0 record and won a second straight IHSAA Men's Basketball Championship, becoming the first team in Indiana to secure a perfect season and compiling a state-record 45 straight victories.
 After their championship game wins, the team was paraded through town in a regular tradition, but they were then taken to a park outside downtown to continue their celebration, unlike other teams.
 Robertson stated: "[Officials] thought the blacks were going to tear the town up, and they thought the whites wouldn't like it."

-In his senior season, Robertson scored 24.0 points per game and was named Indiana Mr. Basketball in 1956.
 After his graduation that year, Robertson enrolled at the University of Cincinnati.

+In 1983, Robertson was inducted into the National High School Hall of Fame.